Eighth Amendment of the Constitution of Ireland: Oireachtas debate

+The Workers' Party was the only party whose entire Dáil membership voted against the Bill on its final reading.
+Both its TDs, Tomás Mac Giolla and Proinsias De Rossa, voted against its passage on 27 April 1983.

 Referendum campaign

 The referendum was supported by PLAC, Fianna Fáil, some members of Fine Gael, the Catholic hierarchy, and opposed by various groups under the umbrella name of the Anti-Amendment Campaign (AAC), including Labour senator (and future President of Ireland) Mary Robinson, feminist campaigners, and trade unions.
 Few in Fine Gael or Labour campaigned against the referendum, and before the vote, Garret FitzGerald declared that he would vote against it.
 Sinn Féin and the Workers' Party opposed the amendment, and the Irish Council of Churches (representing the main Protestant churches) campaigned against it.

+The Workers' Party conducted a separate campaign from the Anti-Amendment Campaign, emphasising civil liberties and religious pluralism.
+Its activists distributed leaflets and posters and canvassed door to door against the amendment, while the party continued to distinguish its opposition to the constitutional change from support for legalising abortion.
+Following the referendum, Fianna Fáil minister Michael Woods attributed the high No vote in some working-class districts of Dublin to the Workers' Party's campaigning.

 Anti-Amendment campaigners warned the vague nature of the amendment, the sectarian nature of it, the possible risk to the health treatment to pregnant women, and to the possible legal consequences for contraception, which the Pro-Life Amendment Campaign denied.

 The Amendment passed on 7 September 1983 endorsed by 67% of those who voted.